pelavarre/byoverbs/futures.md

 backport Typing | to G Cloud Shell Feb/2021 Python 3.9.2 of Oct/2020 Python 3.9
 patch up the source as needed - git apply a diff

+make regular breakpoints work for the case of Stdin Stdout both being PBuffer

 ## Copied from